Background Checks

 The components of the Investigative Criminal Plus check are:

-• Sex Offender Search—This is a national search of the Federal Department of Justice National Sex Offender Public Website (NSOPW).
+- Sex Offender Search—This is a national search of the Federal Department of Justice National Sex Offender Public Website (NSOPW).
 All 50 states are included along with most U.S. territories.
-The search is subject to various state limitations, availability and applicable reporting limitations and may not capture an individual’s entire sex offender history.
+The search is subject to federal and state limitations, availability and applicable reporting limitations and may not capture an individual’s entire sex offender history.

 Choosing the right person to care for your loved ones is one of the most important decisions you will make.
 Tools like background checks that can provide more information, common sense social media and online searches, comprehensive interviews, and reference checks are the best way make a hiring decision for something as important as care.
 Used together, they provide a more complete picture of a person and will help you make a more informed decision.